amy941/MacQuarie_Excel_Intermediate-I/README.md

   = SUMIFS(Total, Account_Manager, **$A21**, Order_Year, **C$20**)

 ### - Sparklines

+- Both **Row data** and **Column Data** can be used to create a single Sparkline

+-  Features can be highlighted on a sparkline: high point, low point, first point, last point, markers, negative points

 ### - Advanced Charting

+- Switching row & column
+- Selecting data,
+- Changing chart type
+- Adding a secondary axis

 ### - Trendlines

 💥 **- Week 4_Practice Challenge:** [challenge]()